bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

   "internalHttpHost" : "http://notifybc:3000"
 }
 ```
-then the HTTP request will be sent to the configured host.
+then the HTTP request will be sent to the configured host url.
 An internal request can be generated, for example, as a [sub-request of broadcast push notification](#broadcast-push-notification-task-concurrency) described above. *internalHttpHost* shouldn't be accessible from internet.

 All internal requests are supposed to be admin requests.
 The purpose of *internalHttpHost* is to facilitate identifying the internal server ip as admin ip.